simolus3/drift/docs/pages/docs/Using SQL/sql_ide.md

 Unfortunately, we can't support IntelliJ and Android Studio yet.
 Please vote on [this issue](https://youtrack.jetbrains.com/issue/WEB-41424) to help us here!

-As a workaround, you can configure IntellIJ to recognize moor files as sql.
-Moor-only features like imports and Dart templates will report errors, but the rest of the syntax works well.
+As a workaround, you can configure IntellIJ to recognize drift files as sql.
+Drift-only features like imports and Dart templates will report errors, but the rest of the syntax works well.
 See [this comment](https://github.com/simolus3/moor/issues/150#issuecomment-538582696) on how to set this up.